 - The PMC retrieves the personalized list of voice channels that the dispatcher assigns; the PMC display then refreshes automatically based on the updates that it receives from the server.
 The order of the channels, as they display on the PMC, is determined by the server.
 However, you can rearrange the order of your channels by navigating to the Settings > Channels menu.
-For detailed instructions, see the "Configuring the Channels Menu Options" section on page 5-8. - 2.
+For detailed instructions, see the "Configuring the Channels Menu Options" section on page 5-9. - 2.
 After the PMC has completed its startup processes, the PMC user clicks the Activate button on the PMC application to turn on and join in the VTG. - 3.
 The Activate button highlights and the system attempts to connect to the channel or VTG.
 After the connection has been established, the remaining PMC buttons for that channel, including the PTT button, highlight to indicate that they are in an active state.

-Note You may see different channel states on your PMC.
+You may see different channel states on your PMC.
 For instance, the appearance of dimmed channels may indicate that your ability to transmit on a channel has been disabled by the server.
-For more information about the various channel states, see the "Configurable Server Attributes" section on page 3-15.
+For more information about the various channel states, see the "Configurable Server Attributes" section on page 3-17.

-- 4. The PMC user clicks and holds the PTT button to talk.
+4. The PMC user clicks and holds the PTT button to talk.
 The PTT channel button highlights and changes color to indicate the occurrence of voice transmission.
-To return to listen-only mode, release the button. - 5.
-When the incident has ended, the dispatcher deactivates the VTG; the server automatically refreshes the PMC, based on the new configuration, and removes the VTG from the PMC application.
+To return to listen-only mode, release the button.